MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/devices-for-education.md

 ### What is the function of the space?

-*Will the activities in the space focus on collaborative co-creation?*
+*Will the activities in the space focus on collaborative cocreation?*

 Creativity requires a layout and a technology deployment that is designed around user collaboration.
 The right space facilitates work between users and the technology seamlessly and eliminate friction for even the most novice users.
 Teams devices are user-friendly enough for young students to navigate adeptly, and for educators to control and customize from first use.